Fast simulation of planar Clifford circuits: Introduction and Overview

-In this paper, we are interested in the computational problem of simulating measurement of quantum graph states.
+In this paper, we will focus on the computational problem of simulating measurement of graph states, which (as described later) can be used as the basis for simulating more general types of Clifford circuits.
 In the simplest version of the problem, we are given a graph $G=(V,E)$ with $n=|V|$ vertices and a single-qubit Pauli measurement basis $P_v\in \{\pfont X, \pfont Y, \pfont Z\}$ for each vertex $v\in V$, and we are asked to sample from the probability distribution obtained by measuring each qubit of $|G\rangle$ in the given bases.
 In particular, letting $U_v$ be a single-qubit Clifford unitary that maps the $P_v$ basis to the computational (\pfont Z) basis (i.e., $U_v P_v U_v^\dagger= \pfont Z$ for each $v\in V$), we are asked to sample a string $z\in \{0,1\}^n$ from the probability distribution

+Notice that because $\ket{G}$ is prepared by a Clifford circuit and each $U_v$ is also Clifford, this problem is an instance of Clifford circuit simulation.
+Conversely, it is also well known that simulation of general Clifford circuits can be reduced to this problem using, e.g., techniques from measurement-based quantum computing \cite{raussendorf2001one}, where the size of the graph state will increase with the depth of the circuit.
+We refer the reader to \Cref{sec:appl} for an example of this reduction, as well as a non-exhaustive list of applications of the problem of measuring graph states in Pauli bases.

-We also consider a more general problem where we allow some of the qubits to be postselected.
+In the general version of the problem, we also allow some of the qubits to be postselected.
 That is, in addition to the graph and measurement bases, we are given a subset of qubits $\mathcal{P} \subseteq V$ and measurement outcomes $m \in \{ 0, 1 \}^{\mathcal{P}}$ as input.
-The problem is to sample the remaining qubits $\mathcal{S} := V \backslash \mathcal{P}$ after having postselected on measurement outcomes $m$ for the qubits of $\mathcal{P}$.
+The problem is then to sample the remaining qubits $\mathcal{S} := V \backslash \mathcal{P}$ after having postselected on measurement outcomes $m$ for the qubits of $\mathcal{P}$.
 In particular, let

 be the probability of obtaining outcomes $m$ for the qubits in $\mathcal{P}$.
 If $p_\mathcal{P}(m)$ is nonzero, then the output is a binary string $x\in \{0,1\}^{|\mathcal{S}|}$ sampled from the conditional distribution $p_\mathcal{S}(x|m)$ over measurement outcomes in $\mathcal{S}$ after postselecting on outcomes $m$ for the qubits in $\mathcal{P}$: